clottman/cassey-on-eleventy/posts/big-bike-trailers.md

 EXCEPT maybe the hitch won't work with my Tern bike?
 I don't know all the words here, but this Q&A answer seems like no.

 > I'm sorry to say but our trailer hitch is not compatible with thru axles.
 The mounting options include a 135 - 141 mm QR with our axle, our axle nuts that bolt directly to our dedicated dropouts such as the Troll, Ogre and ECR, or could also be used with a bolt-on / solid axle hub.

+A [mastodon user](https://octodon.social/@kg6gfq/111762579622875105) points out the Surly trailers are sold without a hitch, and the hitch assembly (an additional $325) is perhaps less universal than the Bikes at Work hitches.
 ## [Carla Cargo](https://www.stileproducts.com/collections/carla-cargo)